You work really intensely and closely with us to put out a new "prototype version" of your film every four days, while we raise funds with you.

 Do we have to be in Toronto to apply?

-We don’t personally fund but if we believe in your film, then we will try to get financing for it (funding).
-We can’t promise anything, but honestly, if we believe in your film, we fight on your behalf.
+We don’t personally fund but if we believe in your film / piece of art then we will work with you to get financing for it (funding).
+We can’t promise anything, but honestly, if we believe in your project, we fight on your behalf.

 Is this free?
 How much will this cost?